“Is having roommates worth it?”

 Giving up a small part of your freedom in your 20s is a small sacrifice to make when you stand to gain a lifetime of valuable experience and wealth.
 As young renters entering the rental market become increasingly aware of the benefits of having roommates, we expect to see more renters looking at living with roommates.
 After all, saving, networking, growing, and living all at once is just too good to pass up.

 At PadSplit, we know how important it is to feel at ease with your future housemates.
-All PadSplit Members must pass a thorough background check and employment verification process to live in a PadSplit.
+All PadSplit Members must pass a thorough background screening where available and an employment verification process to live in a PadSplit.
 Become a Member today, and start saving for your future.